Colour Is Not Decoration: Jesmonite, Mid-Century Palettes and Restraint

 Colour and Perceived Weight

-One of the most revealing outcomes of this stage was how significantly colour altered perceived mass.
-Darker tones increased the apparent weight and seriousness of a join, while lighter tones emphasised geometry and edge.
+Colour significantly altered perceived mass.
+Darker tones increased the apparent gravity of a join, while lighter tones sharpened geometry and emphasised edge.

-This relationship became a useful design tool.
-Colour could be used to either ground a form or allow it to recede, depending on how the join was intended to function within a larger configuration.
+This relationship became a design tool.
+Colour could ground a form or allow it to recede, depending on how the join functioned within a larger configuration.
+Weight was no longer only physical; it was perceptual.

 What This Stage Clarified

-Working through colour in this way clarified several things:
+Working through colour in this way clarified that:

-colour directly affects how joins are read spatially and emotionally
+• colour alters how joins are read spatially and emotionally

 Setting Up Casting and Surface Testing

-With a limited but purposeful palette established, the project was ready to return fully to casting.
-The next phase would test how colour interacts with surface finish, texture and material weight across Jesmonite and concrete.
+With a limited, deliberate palette established, the project returned to casting.
+The next phase would test how colour interacts with surface finish, texture and material density across Jesmonite and concrete.

-Colour was no longer an unresolved question.
-It had become part of the system.
+Colour was no longer an afterthought.
+It was integrated into the system.